 .
 There may be copycats, but this is the only authentic version from the original creators!

-This release of the app contains the first eleven scenes in their full glory.
+This release of the app contains all twelve of the original scenes in their full glory.
 The sun rises and falls in real time, storms pass through, flowers bloom, the moon and stars cross the sky.
 Smaller details like chimney smoke and animal footprints come and go.
 The image "lives" throughout the day, drawing you in, suggesting stories, and rewarding quiet observation.

 Learn more about the history and technology of this project.